Barfi to Prem Ratan Dhan Payo; Top 10 Hindi movies inspired by Korean cinema

 Bollywoodlife.com

-Ek Villain features Sidharth Malhotra and Shraddha Kapoor is inspired by I Saw The Devil.
+Ek Villain, featuring Sidharth Malhotra and Shraddha Kapoor, is inspired by I Saw The Devil.

 Source: